 Living the tastiest life!

 Cooking and baking have always been a big part of my life.
 As a young child, my biological mom was never home.
 She was a single mother trying to make do with 4 young children.
 Since she was never home, it led me to cooking most of our meals.
-The kitchen became my safe heave.
-A place to run away from all that was bad in our lives.
+The kitchen became my safe place to run away from all that was bad in our lives.
 It became my first love.